finom/seemple-examples-and-tutorials/events/README.md

 this.trigger('someevent'); // nothing
 ```

 The second one "debounces" the handler.
 When an event fires out, the timer with the specified delay by a programmer starts.
 If no event with the same name is called upon the expiry of the timer, a handler is called.
 If an event fires before the delay is over, the timer updates and waits again.
-This is the implementation of a very popular "debounce" micropattern which you can read about on [this page](http://davidwalsh.name/javascript-debounce-function) or [on the website](http://matreshka.io/#!Matreshka.debounce).
+This is the implementation of a very popular "debounce" micropattern which you can read about on [this page](http://davidwalsh.name/javascript-debounce-function).

 ```js